jxkimathi/alx-backend-javascript/README.md

 * [0x02.
 ES6 classes](./0x02-ES6_classes/) - Learning about classes in the ES6 module.

 * [0x03-ES6_data_manipulation](./0x03-ES6_data_manipulation/) - Tackling array, set, map and weakMap data structures.

+* [0x04-TypeScript](./0x04-TypeScript/) - Learning how to work with the DOM and TypeScript.